Served: 8 years

-Days later, on a cold morning during one of the coldest Aprils ever in Cincinnati, about 4 a.m. on April 3, 1881, Patrolmen Schaefer and newly appointed Jacob Hohnecker, of the Bremen (now Republic) Street Station, were patrolling the area of Sycamore and Abigail Streets.
+Three months later, on a cold morning during one of the coldest Aprils ever in Cincinnati, about 4 a.m. on April 3, 1881, Patrolmen Schaefer and newly appointed Jacob Hohnecker, of the Bremen (now Republic) Street Station, were patrolling the area of Sycamore and Abigail (now 12th) Streets.
 Patrolman Schaefer went inside the Gambrinus Brewery to get warm.
 The younger Hohnecker stayed outside.
 When he became uneasy about the amount of time Patrolman Schaefer was inside, he entered and found his partner had fallen off an elevated walkway at a location where the safety bar had broken.

 Patrolman Hohnecker and some employees of the brewery carried Patrolman Schaefer to his home at 371 Broadway where he died five hours later at 9 a.m.
-The Coroner found that he died from a fractured right temporal bone fracture of the skull.
+The Coroner found that he died from a fractured right temporal bone of the skull.

-Patrolman Schaefer left a wife, Maria Agnes Schaefer, who bore him seventeen children.
-Those that survived him were Maria Josephine (Henry) Buckmann (27), Maria Catherine Schaefer (25), John H. Schaefer (17), and four still at home, Frank X. Schaefer (13), Frederick Schaefer (9), George Bernard Schaefer (7), and Reuben Joseph Schaefer (1¼).
-He was buried in St. John Cemetery in Saint Bernard.
+Patrolman Schaefer left a wife, Agnes Schaefer, and several children.
+They had seventeen children, but at least six predeceased him.
+Those still at home were: John H. Schaefer (16), Frank Schaefer (13), Frederick Schaefer (9), George Schaefer (7), and Reuben Schaefer (1).
+He was buried in Section 5, Lot 2 at Saint John Cemetery in Saint Bernard.
 His wife received $300 from the Police Relief Association.
-Patrolman Hohnecker left the department.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.